lionelmace/iks-lab/book/appendix-terraform.md

 In this tutorial, you will use a sample configuration to provision a **Kubernetes cluster**, and, a **Postgres** database.
 Finish by deleting all of the resources created by the configuration.

-## Install Terraform and the IBM Cloud provider for Terraform
+## Install Terraform and the IBM Cloud provider

 1. Download and install Terraform for your system. [https://learn.hashicorp.com/terraform/getting-started/install.html](https://learn.hashicorp.com/terraform/getting-started/install.html)